+When computing the flow KPIs, institutions shall only consider the gross carrying amount of newly incurred exposures (i.e. new loans and advances, debt securities, equity instruments), that is only new exposures that have been incurred during the year prior to the disclosure reference date, without deducting the amounts of loan repayments or disposals of debt securities/equity instruments that have occurred during the year prior to the disclosure reference date.
+Institutions shall therefore not compute the numerator and the denominator of the flow KPI as exposures on the disclosure reference date (T) minus exposures on the disclosure reference date (T-1).

+Institutions shall disclose this template on an annual basis, based on materiality assessment.

-Template 9 - Mitigating actions: BTAR
+Template 9: Mitigating actions: BTAR

-Article 9 of Implementing Regulation (EU) 2021/2178 provides that the Commission reviews the application of that Regulation by 30 June 2024.
-The Commission is to assess in particular the need for any further amendments with regards to the inclusion of:

-(a) exposures to central governments and central banks in the numerator and denominator of key performance indicators of financial undertakings;

-(b) exposures to undertakings that do not publish a non-financial statement pursuant to Articles 19a or 29a of Directive 2013/34/EU in the numerator of key performance indicators of financial undertakings.

-Institutions may choose to include in this template the following information.
-For those counterparties that are non-financial corporates and do not have disclosure obligations, institutions may disclose, on a reasonable effort basis and based on information already available and collected on a voluntary and bilateral basis from their counterparties or calculated using estimates, extended information on the taxonomy eligibility and taxonomy alignment as referred to in Regulation (EU) 2020/852 with regard to the environmental objectives of climate-change mitigation and adaptation, as referred to in Article 9, points (a) and (b), of Regulation (EU) 2020/852, of those exposures towards European non-financial corporations that are not subject to the disclosure obligations laid down in Directive 2013/34/EU and non-European non-financial corporations not subject to the disclosure obligations laid down in Directive 2013/34/EU.
-That information may be disclosed only once, based on counterparties’ turnover alignment for the general-purpose lending loans, as in the case of the GAR.
+Institutions shall include in this template the following information.
+For those counterparties that are non-financial corporates and do not have disclosure obligations, institutions shall disclose, on a reasonable effort basis and based on information already available and collected on a voluntary and bilateral basis from their counterparties or calculated using estimates, extended information on the taxonomy alignment as referred to in Regulation (EU) 2020/852 with regard to the environmental objectives of climate change mitigation, climate change adaptation, water and marine resources, circular economy, pollution and biodiversity and ecosystems, as referred to in Article 9, points (a) to (f), of Regulation (EU) 2020/852, of those exposures towards European non-financial corporations that are not subject to the disclosure obligations laid down in Directive 2013/34/EU and non-European non-financial corporations not subject to the disclosure obligations laid down in Directive 2013/34/EU.
+That information shall be disclosed only once, based on counterparties’ turnover alignment for the general-purpose lending loans, as in the case of the GAR.

-The first disclosure reference date of this template is as of 31 December 2024.
-Institutions are not required to disclose this information before 1 January 2025.
+Columns Of which use of proceeds shall be disclosed in accordance with Implementing Regulation (EU) 2021/2178, where the use of proceeds is known, including specialised lending as referred to in Article 147(8) of Regulation (EU) 575/2013, to the non-financial undertaking to the extent and proportion that they finance a Taxonomy-aligned economic activity.
+The assessment of whether that requirement has been met shall be based on information provided by the counterparty on the project or activities to which the proceeds will be applied.

+Columns Of which transitional, Of which adaptational and Of which enabling shall be disclosed in accordance with articles 10, 11, and 16 of Regulation (EU) 2020/852 respectively.

+Institutions shall disclose this template on an annual basis, based on materiality assessment.

-Template 9.1 - Mitigating actions: Assets for the calculation of BTAR
+Template 9.1: Mitigating actions: Assets for the calculation of BTAR

-Institutions may disclose in this template the gross carrying among of the assets relevant for the calculation of the BTAR.
-This template shall only apply to counterparties that are not subject to disclosure obligations.
+Institutions shall disclose in this template the gross carrying amount of the assets relevant for the calculation of the BTAR.

+Institutions shall disclose this template on an annual basis, based on materiality assessment.